Drifter-Supremo/mindful-inkwell-journal/memory-bank/activeContext.md

 - Updated `getEntries` to filter by userId.
 - Added a "Log Out" button to the FilterDrawer with improved styling for visibility.
 - Moved toast notifications to the top-right corner to prevent overlap with UI controls.
-- Placeholder voice notes are not persisted and will disappear on reload (expected until voice-to-text is implemented).
+- Simulated voice journal entries (created via the microphone button in EntriesList) are now saved to Firestore and persist after refresh, just like manual entries.
 - All authentication and UI/UX issues resolved.
 - Marked all Phase 3 authentication tasks as complete in tasks.md.

 ## Next Steps

-- Begin Phase 4: implement voice recording with RecordRTC.
+- Integrate real voice-to-text transcription using OpenAI (Phase 5).
 - Continue updating documentation as new features are developed or changes occur.

 ## Active Decisions and Considerations